droe-lang/droe-lang.github.io/src/guide/basics.md

 ## Whitespace and Formatting

-Roelang is flexible with whitespace:
+Roe is flexible with whitespace:

 ```roe
 // Compact style